How to spend three days in Rome 2022

 First of all, it is essential to book guided tours and tickets for attractions you want to visit in advance!
 Also, we strongly advise purchasing a skip-the-line ticket rather than a regular ticket.
 This will allow you to avoid large crowds at entrances to attractions and let you enjoy your visit to the fullest.

-It is recommended that you book tickets to the Borghese Gallery or Vatican Museums one to two weeks before you arrive, as both museums can be hard to get into in high season, especially last minute.
+It is recommended that you book the Borghese Gallery tickets or Vatican Museum tickets one to two weeks before you arrive, as both museums can be hard to get into in high season, especially last minute.

 What to do in Rome in Three Days?